-For all racial groups, property offense case rates reached a peak in the early 1990s then declined through 2010.
+For all racial groups, property offense case rates declined steadily since 2008.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: